diogovlm/youtube-video-list/README.md

 # YouTube Video List Project

+## Status
+Currently this project is not working properly due some changes I'm working on.
+You can still run the code but it will not work due lack of keys.
+I will update them soon but first I'm working on other projects.
+Please visit my other repositories to see more of my work.

 ## Overview

 This project is a simple web application built with HTML, CSS, JavaScript, and Node.js.
 It allows users to search for YouTube videos using the YouTube API and save their favorite videos.
 The project also includes user authentication and password recovery using Firebase Auth.